Katahdin/dot-packer/README.md

 Create a doT.js template (templates/sample.jst).

 	<ul id="scores">
-		{{~scores:score:index}}
+		{{~it.scores:score:index}}
 			<li>{{=score}}</li>
 		{{~}}
 	</ul>

 	dot-packer -d templates/ -o ./templates.js

-Once you include the templates.js in your webpage you can access the template in javascript.
+Once you include the templates.js file in your webpage you can access the template in javascript.

 	html = JST.sample(data);